Anna Markland: Education and early life

-Markland has featured in a long-term study of the lives of gifted children.

 Career

 Pianist

 In 1982, Markland was the first female and pianist to win the BBC Young Musician of the Year competition.
-This activated a career as a pianist primarily based in the UK and comprising solo recitals, concerto performances, accompaniment and masterclasses.
 She has performed with several British orchestras including the BBC Northern Symphony Orchestra, Royal Philharmonic Orchestra, and the London Philharmonic Orchestra.

 She has accompanied vocalists including Roderick Williams, James Gilchrist, Paul Agnew, Nicholas Mulroy, Matthew Brook, and Clare Wilkinson.
 She has also accompanied the vocal ensemble I Fagiolini.

 Markland has run Masterclasses for schools, including at Monkton Combe School near Bath in 1998.

 Soprano

 In 1986, while studying at Oxford, Markland became a founding member of the vocal ensemble I Fagiolini.
 She subsequently toured and recorded extensively with the group, which specialises in Renaissance and contemporary music and has received a number of awards.

-She has also performed (as Anna Crookes) with Tenebrae (founding member), The Finzi Singers (founding member), Britten Sinfonia Voices (founding member), The Sixteen, The Monteverdi Choir, The Dunedin Consort, Trinity Baroque, Les Arts Florissants, La Grande Chapelle, The Scholars’ Baroque Ensemble, Pixels Ensemble and the BBC Singers.
+She is a founding member of Tenebrae, The Finzi Singers and the Britten Sinfonia Voices, and has performed with The Sixteen, The Monteverdi Choir, The Dunedin Consort, Trinity Baroque, Les Arts Florissants, La Grande Chapelle, The Scholars’ Baroque Ensemble, Pixels Ensemble and the BBC Singers.